 Fall & Winter Sessions

 Fees for both the Fall and Winter sessions are payable upon registration.
 You should pay your fees at a Canadian bank or financial institution by August 25, 2017 to avoid late registration fees.
-Students who are allowed to register for one session only will be charged the one-session fee (half the yearly academic fee plus incidental fees).

 Summer Session & Early Registration